videoDAC/livepeer-broadcaster/README.md

 ### From a graphical user interface (OBS Studio)

-You can use **OBS Studio** to configure your livestream however you like with a drag-and-drop interface.
+You can use **OBS Studio** to configure your livestream however you like with a simple-but-powerful drag-and-drop interface.

-0. Make sure your `simple-streaming-server` is running.

 1. Download and install [OBS Studio](https://obsproject.com/)